carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 #### Fitness

 If you are in the city, you can check the [running trails](https://www.plotaroute.com/routes/running/popular/1?Locality=Manchester) to get your daily dose of fitness activity.
-You can also take a [sightseeing tour](LINK) offered by our organiser NAME.
-Find more detail [here](LINK).
+You can also take a walking tour offered by our local volunteer Niall Beard on the evening of Day-1 and morning of Day-2.
+Sign up [here](https://forms.gle/Q8BykBAgTDRRGaKHA) to join the tour.

 #### Friends and Family

-Your partner, family members or guests are invited to attend the social events and conference dinner.
-Please contact the main organizer, Aleksandra Nenadic, to purchase your tickets.
-Children can attend the conference dinner for free of change.
-Please note that the break-out, skill-up, and workshops will be limited to the registered participants.
-Contact the organisers if we can help you in any way.
+Your partner, family members or guests are invited to attend a number of social events organised during the conference ([sign up](https://forms.gle/Q8BykBAgTDRRGaKHA)).
+Extra tickets for the conference dinner can be purchased on the [registration site](https://www.eventbrite.co.uk/e/carpentryconnect-manchester-2019-tickets-48832239543).
+Children can attend the conference dinner for free of cost.
+Please note that the break-out, skill-up, and workshop sessions will be limited to the registered participants only.
+Contact the organisers for any additional information.
  (See related sections: *Childcare, Medical, Events, Fitness*)

 ### G: Greater Manchester